zorowangtt/phdthesis/source/13_chapter5_fixl.md

 in native contact between met-FixLH (*G*~met~) and met-FixLH-imd (*G*~imd~), where Δ*G* = *G*~imd~ -- *G*~met~ and rΔ*G* = Δ*G* /
 *G*~met~.
-In @fig:difference A, we illustrated the reorganization of the network of vibrational energy transfer pathways (see also Table S4), where those with increased *G*, shown in red, are distinguished from those with decreased *G*, shown in blue.
+In @fig:difference A, we illustrated the reorganization of the network of vibrational energy transfer pathways, where those with increased *G*, shown in red, are distinguished from those with decreased *G*, shown in blue.
 Ligand binding to the heme weakened (enhanced) the interaction between heme with HIS214 (HIS200, TYR203,